You can add your own input, codec, filter, or output plugins to Logstash.

-Since plugins can now be developed and deployed independently of the Logstash core, there are documents which guide you through the process of coding and deploying your own plugins:
+Plugins can be developed and deployed independently of the Logstash core.
+Here are some documents to guide you through the process of coding, deploying, and sharing your plugin:

 stopmethod from outside the plugin thread.
 This method signals the plugin to stop.